 Jason Stevens is a Regional Rangeland Management Specialist, Rangeland Ecologist, and Invasive Species Program Coordinator for Region 9 of the U.S. Forest Service, and is based out of Milwaukee, Wisconsin.
 Forest Service Region 9 spans the Eastern U.S. from Minnesota to Maine.
 Its mission is to manage 16 National Forests and associated grasslands for multiple beneficial uses and to advise state, local and private land managers on the integrated natural area management.
 Jason is particularly interested in the impacts of invasive plants on the health of our region’s forests and grasslands.
 He has served as the MIPN board’s Forest Service liaison since April of 2016.
 In this role, he participates in board discussions but is not a voting member.

 Ryan Wheeler is the Terrestrial Invasive Species Biologist for Michigan’s Department of Natural Resources, Forest Resources and Wildlife Divisions.
 Ryan works on many aspects of comprehensive invasive species management, with an emphasis on building and strengthening collaborative partnerships.
 Some of Ryan’s key responsibilities include serving as a technical contact for projects funded by Michigan’s invasive species grant program and acting as the chair of a multi-agency committee working on decontamination policy and recommendations for preventing the spread of invasive species in Michigan.
-Ryan is the most recent addition to MIPN’s board, joining in July of 2016.
+Ryan began his first term on MIPN’s board in July of 2016.